signalfx/gdi-specification/specification/opamp_datamodel.md

 Unlike the environment variable effective config, the existence of some values in the structure will imply that some features are enabled.
 For example, if the cpu profiler sampling interval is configured, this implies that profiling is enabled.
 Similarly, if this value is not present, it implies that the cpu profiler is not enabled.

 Because this is "effective config", default values MUST be provided even when they are absent in the physical yaml file on disk, unless providing a value were to change the semantics of absence.

 The OTel declarative configuration specification allows environment variables to be used inside strings via templates.
 When this is used, the final template evaluated value MUST be provided, and not the environment variable's name.

 Unlike the environment variable effective config, when multiple exporters are configured for a given signal, the agent SHOULD provide all the actively used endpoints.

 Implementations MAY choose to include disabled/inactive features in the yaml document with commented out lines.

-#### Example:
+#### Example

 ```yaml
 tracer_provider: